-- Abide by the district's Acceptable Use Policy (see Page 11) and Student Pledge for Use of MacBook Air (see Page 10). - Contact an administrator about any security issue they encounter. - Monitor all activity on their personal account(s). - Always shut down and secure their device after use to protect their work and information. - Report any digital content containing inappropriate or abusive language or questionable subject matter to a teacher or administrator at school. - Return their MacBook Air to their school on the date they withdraw from school or transfer to another school.
+Students will abide by the district's Acceptable Use Policy (see Page 13).

+- · contact an administrator about any security issue they encounter. - · monitor all activity on their personal account(s). - always shut down and secure their device after use to protect their work and information. - report any digital content containing inappropriate or abusive language or questionable subject matter to a teacher or administrator at school. - return their MacBook Air to the issuing school on the date they withdraw from school or transfer to another school.
 (This also applies to seniors who leave school mid-year or who graduate).